michalak111/Recorderjs/README.md

 In addition, you may specify the type of Blob to be returned (defaults to 'audio/wav').

+    rec.exportSecondsToWAV([callback][, seconds[, type]])

+This allows to export last n seconds from recorded buffer.
+If recording is shorter than passed seconds argument then all audio will be returned.

     rec.getBuffer([callback])

 This will pass the recorded stereo buffer (as an array of two Float32Arrays, for the separate left and right channels) to the callback.
 It can be played back by creating a new source buffer and setting these buffers as the separate channel data: